Goody (food)

-Goody or goodie is an Irish dessert-like dish made by boiling bread in milk with sugar and spices.
-It is often given to children or older adults.
-This dish is eaten on St. John's Eve where it would be prepared near the bonfires lit to celebrate.
+Goody or goodie is a sweet Irish dish made by boiling bread in milk with sugar and spices.
+It is often given to children or older adults who are convalescing.
+This dish is eaten on St. John's Eve, when it would be prepared near the bonfires lit to celebrate.
 A variation was prepared using milky tea to soak the bread.
-This dish is also prepared by parents to give to children when they have an upset stomach.
+The dish is also prepared by parents to give to children when they have an upset stomach.

 Many children were given this during the 20th century as a treat in neighbours' houses or after school as a snack before dinner.
-It has nowadays been modified to suit the modern taste, by using cocoa powder and chocolate drops to sweeten.
+A modern variant adds cocoa powder and chocolate drops.